intelowlproject/IntelOwl/docs/source/Usage.md

 - `playbook_to_execute`: Playbook that will be used for every IOC retrieved from the ingestor
 - `schedule`: Crontab schedule of its execution

----

-To contribute to the project, see [Contribute](./Contribute.md).

 ## TLP Support
 The **Traffic Light Protocol** ([TLP](https://www.first.org/tlp/)) is a standard that was created to facilitate greater sharing of potentially sensitive information and more effective collaboration.